-- Platform nests are built on trees that are taller than the surrounding canopy and which often have flat tops (e.g., dead tops, broken tops, etc.).
-Nests may also be built on very tall snags. - Osprey nests have a high likelihood of reuse, either by Osprey or by other species.
+- The Osprey is mainly found nesting within 1-2 km of fish-bearing waters, although it may nest up to 20 km away from these waters.2 - Platform nests are built on trees that are taller than the surrounding canopy and which often have flat tops (e.g., dead tops, broken tops, etc.).
+Nests may also be built on very tall snags.3 - Osprey nests have a high likelihood of reuse, either by Osprey or by other species.2,4

 - Harvesting that removes existing or potential nest trees (e.g., flat-topped trees taller than the canopy) negatively affects Osprey.
-This is particularly true of removal of existing nests, as they are very likely to be reused if left. - Osprey have been observed nesting on isolated residual trees and snags within clearcuts, however these isolated trees may be at higher risk of blowdown than patches. - Osprey responses to human disturbance are highly variable and appear to depend on whether individuals are habituated to human activity.
-Some pairs will breed successfully in heavily-developed areas, while pairs nesting in remote areas may be more likely to be disrupted by low amounts of disturbance.
+This is particularly true of removal of existing nests, as they are very likely to be reused if left.3 - Osprey have been observed nesting on isolated residual trees and snags within clearcuts, however these isolated trees may be at higher risk of blowdown than patches.3 - Osprey responses to human disturbance are highly variable and appear to depend on whether individuals are habituated to human activity.
+Some pairs will breed successfully in heavily-developed areas, while pairs nesting in remote areas may be more likely to be disrupted by low amounts of disturbance.5

-- Platform nests should be protected even when not occupied due to their strong chance of future reuse. - Patch retention is recommended over single-tree retention to provide nest trees for Osprey. - Unharvested buffers around nests are recommended and studies generally suggest maintaining 1.8 ha (75 m radius) unharvested patches around platform nests that were occupied at least once within the last five years.
-During the critical breeding period, high-impact activities (e.g., road-building, logging) should be avoided within 300-500 m of active nests. - Patch retention in harvest blocks near fish-bearing waters is recommended to provide potential future nest opportunities, particularly patches with one or more trees extending above the canopy.
+- Platform nests should be protected even when not occupied due to their strong chance of future reuse.4 - Patch retention is recommended over single-tree retention to provide nest trees for Osprey.4 - Unharvested buffers around nests are recommended and studies generally suggest maintaining 1.8 ha (75 m radius) unharvested patches around platform nests that were occupied at least once within the last five years5.
+During the critical breeding period, high-impact activities (e.g., road-building, logging) should be avoided within 300-500 m of active nests.
+5.6 - Patch retention in harvest blocks near fish-bearing waters is recommended to provide potential future nest opportunities, particularly patches with one or more trees extending above the canopy.